kemapak/blog/Testing/Testing Design Patterns for UI.md

 System, Component, Class Under Test.
 In other words Primary Object of the test.

 ### Collaborator
-Secondary Objects

-Secondary component, class, method that helps to the test the SUT.
-In other words Secondary Object(s) of the test.
+Secondary objects, secondary components, classes, methods that helps us to the test the SUT.

 Usually mocked, stubbed, or spied.